jellyfin-archive/jellyfin-docs/docs/clients.md

 ### Web Scrobbler

-Extension for browsers based on chromium and firefox that allows scrobble services like libre.fm and last.fm
+Extension for browsers based on Chromium and Firefox that allows scrobble services like libre.fm and last.fm.

 **Status:** ⭐ Active, 3rd-party